netvc/testing/draft-daede-netvc-testing.md

 ## Fast Multi-Scale SSIM

-Multi-Scale SSIM is SSIM extended to multiple window sizes.
-This is implemented by downscaling the image a number of times, and computing SSIM over the same number of pixels, then averaging the SSIM scores together.
+Multi-Scale SSIM is SSIM extended to multiple window sizes {{MSSSIM}}.
+This is implemented in the Fast implementation by downscaling the image a number of times, and computing SSIM over the same number of pixels, then averaging the SSIM scores together {{FASTSSIM}}.
 The final score is converted to decibels in the same manner as SSIM.

 # Comparing and Interpreting Results

-## Bjontegaard

-## Scales
+## Graphing

 When displayed on a graph, bitrate is shown on the X axis, and the quality metric is on the Y axis.
 For clarity, the X axis bitrate is always graphed in the log domain.
 The Y axis metric should also be chosen so that the graph is approximately linear.
 For metrics such as PSNR and PSNR-HVS, the metric result is already in the log domain and is left as-is.
 SSIM and FASTSSIM, on the other hand, return a result between 0 and 1.
 To create more linear graphs, this result is converted to a value in decibels:

 -1 * log10 ( 1 - SSIM )

-## Averaging results from multiple sequences
+## Bjontegaard

+The Bjontegaard rate difference, also known as BD-rate, allows the comparison of two different codecs based on a metric.
+This is commonly done by fitting a curve to each set of data points on the plot of bitrate versus metric score, and then computing the difference in area between each of the curves.
+A cubic polynomial fit is common, but will be overconstrained with more than four samples.
+For higher accuracy, at least 10 samples and a linear piecewise fit should be used.

 # Test Sequences